-Beatrice Galilee is a London-born, New York-based curator, writer and advisor who is internationally recognized for her expertise in global contemporary architecture and design.
-Ms Galilee is co-founder and executive director of The World Around, an organization dedicated to amplifying impactful global design and architecture.
+Beatrice Galilee is founder and executive director of The World Around, a New York-based nonprofit organization dedicated to amplifying impactful global design and architecture.
 She is the author of Radical Architecture of the Future, published by Phaidon in 2021, and between 2014-2019 served as the first curator of contemporary architecture and design at The Metropolitan Museum of Art.
 Beatrice is a visiting professor at Pratt Institute where she lectures on curating.

 Beatrice Galilee served as chief curator of the 2013 Lisbon Architecture Triennale; co-curator of 2011 Gwangju Design Biennale, co-curator of 2009 Shenzhen Hong Kong Bi-City Biennale of Architecture and Urbanism.
 Between 2010-2012 she launched and co-directed The Gopher Hole, an experimental exhibition and project space in London.